Harsheen-Kaur-Projects/civicassist-product-case-study/02-persona-journey-map.md

 # Persona and journey map

 This persona is based on the problems identified in `01-research-plan.md`.
 Ananya is a working persona, not someone I interviewed, so the details here are meant to represent a realistic user situation rather than describe a real individual.
+A few specific behaviors referenced later, like checking a source before trusting an answer or missing the update date until it was pointed out are drawn from real conversations during usability testing, tagged `[Interview]` in `03-PRD.md`.
+The persona itself is still a composite, not a real person.

 ## Ananya Sharma, 20